Mass Cultural Council logo

 Quality of Project

-Inclusiveness, diversity, equity, and community/public Benefit
+Inclusiveness, equity, diversity, and Community/Public Benefit

 Collaborative/New Projects